MirRaonaq/MirRaonaq/README.md

 ### Hello! 💫

-☁️ I’m currently working on Azure Infrastructure & SaSS as a Cloud Solutions Architect at Microsoft
+☁️ I’m currently working on Azure Infrastructure as a Cloud Solutions Architect at Microsoft

 🤝 Reach out to me on LinkedIn to collaborate on projects or just for a discussion : https://www.linkedin.com/in/mirraonaq/